 - The doujinsoft game Sispri Gauntlet takes this a step further, with mechanical Mook Maker makers, many of which are heavily armed, mobile, and self-repairing.
 Some of them can produce more than a dozen Mook Makers simultaneously, and there seems to be no limit on how many can exist at the same time.

-- Star Fox Assault features Aparoid hatchers and transfer devices that spawn enemies until they're destroyed.
+- Star Fox: Assault features Aparoid hatchers and transfer devices that spawn enemies until they're destroyed.
+An encounter with a Flunky Boss provides the page quote.

 - Geometry Wars has double red discs which generate swarms of other enemy types.